-Guidance on Using Real-World Data to Generate
+Guidance on Using Real-World Data to Generate Real-World Evidence

-Real-World Evidence

-1. INTRODUCTION
+1. Introduction

 Real-World Evidence (RWE) is an important component of evidence chain for evaluating the efficacy and safety.
-For its concept and implementation please refer to Guidance on Using Real World Evidence to Support Drug Development and Evaluation (for Trial Implementation).
-On the other hand, high-quality and fitted Real-World Data (RWD) are the basis for the generation of RWE.
+For its concept and implementation please refer to Guidance on Using Real-World Evidence to Support Drug Development and Evaluation (for Trial Implementation).
+On the other hand, high-quality and applicable Real-World Data (RWD) are the basis for the generation of RWE.

 RWD refer to a variety of data, collected through regular practice, that are related to an individual patient's health status and/or diagnosis, treatment and healthcare.
 Only those RWD that satisfy the fitness standard and after proper and sufficient analyses can be used to generate RWE.
 For RWD, at present, there is a lack of strict quality control in the process of data documentation, collection, and storage.
-There are also challenges in the completeness, standard, and consistency of data model, which hinders the effective use of RWD.
-Therefore, how to convert the collected RWD, possibly after curation, into the analysis data needed for clinical research, and how to evaluate the fitness of RWD in generating RWE, remain as the key questions in how to use RWE to support drug regulatory decision making.
+There are also challenges in the completeness of data and the consistency of data standards, data model and description methods, which hinders the effective use of RWD.
+Therefore, how to convert the collected RWD, possibly after curation, into the analysis data needed for clinical research, and how to evaluate the fitness of RWD in generating RWE, remain as the key questions in how to use RWD generating RWE to support drug regulatory decision making.

-As a complement to the Guidance for Using Real-World Evidence to Support Drug Development and Evaluation (for Trial Implementation), this guidance provides specific requirements and advises in terms of key aspects including definition, sources, evaluation, curation, standards, compliance, quality assurance and suitability, etc, in order to help sponsors properly curate and evaluate the fitness of the RWD, and make sufficient preparations for the generation of RWE.
+As a complement to the Guidance for Using Real-World Evidence to Support Drug Development and Evaluation (for Trial Implementation), this guidance provides specific requirements and advises in terms of key aspects including definition, sources, evaluation, curation, standards, security and compliance, quality assurance and fitness, etc., in order to help sponsors properly curate and evaluate the fitness of the RWD, and make sufficient preparations for the generation of RWE.

-2. Sources and Current Status of RWD
+2. Sources and current status of RWD

-RWD related to drug development mostly consist of data recorded in regular medical environment (such as in Electronic Health Records [EHR]) and in observational studies.
+The RWD related to drug development mostly consist of data recorded in regular medical environment (such as in Electronic Health Records [HER]) and in observational studies.
 Such data may have been already documented before conducting a Real-World Study (RWS) or collected for the purpose of conducting an RWS.